monkaMC/anti-socialclub-spoofer/README.md

 # Note
 this tool is not protecting to 100% all social club spoofers. its just only takes the rg account id from ragemp and checks this per official rockstar games services.

+aswell credits to @soren-source for clean up my shit code.

 # Contact
 Discord: Cousin#4191